haga2112/BallastLaneApplications.TechInterview.WoodCatalog/README.md

 ## How to use the API

-The following instructions will utilize the Swagger of locally run API.
+The following instructions will utilize the Swagger of the locally run API on port 5000.

+You will learn how to register, login and use the **_/wood-catalog_** endpoints.

 ### Login

 After setting up and running the project, you should have the API locally at _**http://localhost:5000/swagger/index.html**_.

-The only endpoints that allow anonymous requests are the **_/auth_** endpoints.
+The only endpoints that allow anonymous requests are the two **_/auth_** endpoints.

 So first, register yourself using the **POST /auth/register** endpoint sending the request like: